how to store cannabis after harvesting?

 How Long You Can Store Cannabis Without Losing Quality?

-The length of time you can store cannabis while maintaining its quality depends on several factors, including how well it was cured, the storage conditions, and the type of container used.
+The length of time you can store cannabis while keeping it fresh and potent depends on a few key factors, including how well the buds were cured, the conditions in which they are stored, and the type of container used.
+Paying attention to these details can make a big difference in preserving both flavor and effect.

 3. Long-Term Cannabis Storage: 12 Months and Beyond